 Big Idea speakers are compensated a flat rate of of $1,000.
 For Big Idea paired speakers or panels, that amount is divided equally among the pair or panelists.

 Each year hundreds of people submit speaker proposals for breakout sessions.
 Submissions are evaluated and selected by a Speaker Selection Committee, which is a different group of people each year.
 The committee consists of a diverse group of FinCon Community members with expertise in a variety of content creation platforms (blogging, podcasting, YouTube, advisors, freelancing, etc) and niches within the Personal Finance space.

-The most recent Speaker Selection Committee for #FinConX was made up of six community members, plus FinCon’s Interim CEO and Community Manager.
-The committee included bloggers, podcasters, a YouTuber, an advisor, and freelancers.
-Because diverse representation is important, the group included 4 female, 3 male, 4 BIPOC, and 3 white members.
+The most recent Speaker Selection Committee for #FinCon22 was made up of 8 community members, plus the FinCon CEO and Marketing Director.
+The committee included bloggers, podcasters, YouTubers, an advisor, and freelancers.
+Because diverse representation is important, the group included 4 female, 4 male, 4 BIPOC, and 4 white members.

 Breakout session speakers at #FinCon22 were 42% BIPOC and 53% female.